awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

-# Integration-Test Module
+# Integration-Test Framework

-The Integration-Test module provides end-to-end testing capabilities, and is available to all lambda connectors developed using the Athena Federation SDK.
+The Integration-Test framework provides end-to-end testing capabilities, and is available to all lambda connectors developed using the Athena Federation SDK.

 ## How It Works

 In order to test the connectors end-to-end, several infrastructure resources need to be provisioned and deployed (e.g. DB instance, Lambda function, etc...)
-This module accomplishes that by allowing AWS CloudFormation to manage the infrastructure resources.
-All an integration-test writer needs to do is provide an implementation for a handful of functions, and the Integration-Test module will do the rest.
+This framework accomplishes that by allowing AWS CloudFormation to manage the infrastructure resources.
+All an integration-test writer needs to do is provide an implementation for a handful of functions, and the Integration-Test framework will do the rest.

-This module provides the following benefits:
+This framework provides the following benefits:
 * Automatically provisions all infrastructure resources prior to testing, and de-provisions them immediately after.
 * Provides a set of public APIs that can be used to send queries via Athena using the lambda